The Symbology of Violets

 The Mystical Enchantment of Purple Roses

-Purple roses have a divine scent unlike any other rose.
+Purple roses have a divine scent unlike any other rose

 Deep Purple Rose w mist

-Years ago when I lived in Seattle, I had a beautiful lavender color rose bush in my front yard.
-Every summer it would produce gorgeous and deliciously fragrant blooms sometimes even blossoming well into October.
-Since it was more of a long stem rose variety than a bush, there were usually never more than 4 or 5 blooms at a time.
+Because it was a long stem variety (rather than a bush), there were usually never more than 4 or 5 blooms at a time.
 Each bloom only lasted for a couple of weeks so I never cut any for the house.
 Instead, I made sure to alwaysstop and smell the roses” for a dose of purple bliss whenever I passed by – sigh.

 Meanings

-In the language of flowers, every flower has a meaning of its own followed by the color of that flower.
 Roses in general represent Love.
 Therefore, the meaning of a “purple” rose is derived by combining the rose’s traditional meaning of “Love” with traditional meanings of the color purple – magic, royalty, and spirituality.
 Our result is majesty, enchantment, mystery, and spiritual love.
-Purple adds a magical vibe, an enchantment in love, and a deeper spiritual connection to earthly living.

 Romance

-From dark purple to lighter shades of lavender, these roses have become a popular addition to traditional romantic floral choices.
-With regard to color it is said that the lighter shades of purple such as lavender, represent enchantment at first site.
 If you have a crush on someone, sending them a lavender shade of rose would be a good color to let them know of your interest in them.

 The deeper the shade of purple, the deeper the passion that is involved.
 Darker shades of purple roses can denote fascination, adoration, majesty, royalty, and deep spirituality.